 The Detoxification Process

 The human body is always trying to maintain homeostasis, so when you have been drinking or using drugs for months or years, your body will have a reaction to the substance being absent from the system for too long.
 Similar to when your body tells you it needs water or food, your body is trying to tell you that it needs drugs to feel well.
 The main difference is that these symptoms of withdrawal are much harsher than being hungry or thirsty.
 Depending on the substances you were using, the symptoms of withdrawal can include nausea, anxiety, insomnia as well as body aches and pains.

 Withdrawal can also be potentially dangerous, so the drug rehabilitation program will try to ensure that you’re safe throughout detox.
 A medical staff that specializes in addiction will check your blood pressure and heart rate to make sure neither reaches dangerous levels.
 They will do everything possible to help keep you safe and comfortable throughout the process.

 Some addicts may experience post-acute withdrawal after they have been through detox, which can include restless leg syndrome and other minor symptoms.
 While addiction medications may help lessen these symptoms, they may not disappear right away.

 Individual Therapy Sessions in a Drug Rehabilitation Program

-In a drug rehabilitation program, you’ll meet in a one-on-one environment with a therapist to discuss your problems with addiction.
+In a drug addiction treatment program, you’ll meet in a one-on-one environment with a therapist to discuss your problems with addiction.
 The counselor will pay close attention to your past to try to discover where your addiction first began.
 They may find that you started using to cover up feelings of stress, anxiety or depression so they can start to teach you how to deal with those feelings more healthily.
 It’s also important that your therapist finds out if you may be suffering from a separate mental illness as well, which is known as a dual diagnosis.

 Group Therapy Sessions and Education